 How to avoid: According to the FTC, you should never trust cryptocurrency exchanges that guarantee big returns and profits—this is most likely a scam.

-As of January 2023, 25% of American adults have fallen victim to online dating scams.
+According to the FTC, consumers filed 64,003 romance scam reports in 2023, with $1.14 billion in reported losses and a $2,000 median loss—the highest of any imposter scam type.
 Online dating scams involve scammers creating fake identities, known as catfish profiles, on dating platforms to establish romantic relationships to exploit the victims for financial gain or personal information.

 Romance scams don’t always happen on dating platforms; they can also occur on social media.
 Scammers will create fake social media profiles, or catfish profiles, to target their victims, pretend to have romantic feelings for them and get them to send them money.